IELTS Speaking: Topics, Samples, and Tips

 2. Use vocabulary size and ability in the right way

-4. Use intonation and stress naturally, no matter with accent
+4. Use intonation and stress naturally, no matter the accent

 Details of assessment criteria can be found at IELTS Official Web Site.

-For those who want to up speaking score in a tight time frame, to familiarize recent topics and accumulate relevant vocabularies in advance will increase the chance to get a better band.
+For those who want to raise their speaking score in a short time frame, familiarizing themselves with recent topics and accumulating relevant vocabulary in advance will increase their chances of getting a better band.